Clifford Chance trainee recruitment

 Another CC rookie offers this inside take: “We started off our TC with a full week of training specific to our practice area.
 In addition, we have had 1-5 hours of additional training each week about specific areas of work, how to best use the resources at the firm and we are encouraged to attend as many events/talks as possible during the week.”

 Described as being “unpredictable” and “challenging at times”, your work/ life balance — or lack of it — is the price many CC trainees have to pay, as is the case with most top-tier firms.
-However, this is an aspect which “massively varies by department”, and flexible working has further benefitted the life of trainees in this aspect.
+One current recruit offered this insight: “It’s not great and I don’t make mid-week evening plans.
+However, there really isn’t a culture of working for the sake of working, if you’re done at 5pm, your deal team will make sure you leave at 5pm!!
+My current team also seems to care a lot about protecting trainees’ weekends.
+I’ve only worked one weekend in my current seat so far.
+It certainly has peaks and troughs in transactional seats.
+I had a few weeks of not leaving the office before 3am for multiple days on the run, to then having pretty much no work to do for an entire week after closing.
+The time to rest and recover was much appreciated…” However, this is an aspect which “massively varies by department”, and flexible working has further benefited the life of trainees in this aspect.
 As one rookie tells Legal Cheek: “I have had to work on a Sunday and late on Friday nights.
 But this is interspersed with quieter times when I can leave at 6.
 Flexible working makes the work/life balance easier to manage, as you can leave the office and log back on from home”.
 Whilst weekends are “usually safe”, several trainees cited a feeling of needing to be “on call 24/7”.

-For those looking to escape CC’s lavish HQ, there are plenty of international secondment opportunities.
-Data from the Legal Cheek Trainee and Junior Lawyer Survey shows that around a third of rookies typically do one with far-flung destinations including Sao Paulo, Singapore, Sydney and Abu Dhabi.
+Data from the Legal Cheek Trainee and Junior Lawyer Survey shows that around a half of rookies typically enjoy an international secondment.
+Far-flung destinations include Singapore, Sydney and Tokyo, whilst others opted for shorter-haul flights to Munich, Dublin, Luxembourg and Madrid amongst others.
 Nice for some!
-For those who prefer to stay on these shores, there are a wide variety of destinations, including top clients like Amazon and HSBC, but also charities such as Liberty, Reprieve and the Mary Ward Legal Advice Centre.
-And getting one of these is not as cut throat as you may imagine, with the firm telling us that the vast majority of trainees who request a secondment are successful.
+For those who prefer to stay on Blighty’s shores, there are a wide variety of client destinations to top clients like Amazon and HSBC, as well as charities such as Liberty, Reprieve and LifeScape.
+And getting one of these is not as cut throat as you may imagine, as the firm tells us that the vast majority of trainees who request a secondment are successful.
 A number of the trainees surveyed also praised the opportunity to do a split-seat at CC, with three months spent seconded to a client and the other half back at the firm.

 As the City collectively strives to become more green-minded, one trainee notes that the firm’s environmental impact is “clearly a priority” and “a main concern amongst the management”.
 In this regard, another junior noted that the firm is increasingly digital: “I see less and less paper (unless it’s time to bundle)”.
 What’s more, the impact of the fast-paced, high-stakes CC life on its employees is also being examined from an ESG standpoint by the firm.
 The firm implemented Charles Alberts as its first global head of wellbeing and employee experience and tasked him with creating a global wellbeing strategy.
 On the client side, CC have worked to establish a dedicated Global ESG Board, led by global senior partner Jeroen Ouwehand with a team of over 400 lawyers and senior business personnel who work to ensure clients can get advice on issues ranging from energy transition to preventing human rights abuses and sustainability-linked finance.